brown9804/GamesAlgorithmsHub/README.md

 ----------

-This repository is a collection of various algorithms implemented in the C programming language.
-These examples serve as a great starting point for those who want to learn more about coding in C and its applications.
+This repository is a collection of various algorithms implemented in different programming language.
+These examples serve as a great starting point for those who want to learn more about coding and its applications.

 ## Contents